 Al-Sayyid Bedouin Sign LanguagePrint

+Vigorous.
+Used by both deaf and many of the 3,500 hearing people in the village.
 Siblings and children of deaf individuals, and other members of a household (which may include several wives and their children) often become fluent signers.
 Hearing people there routinely assess their own proficiency, praising those with greater facility in the language.
 All ages.
 Positive attitudes.
 Many also use Hebrew [heb], but usually only in writing (Kisch 2012).
 Many also use South Levantine Spoken Arabic [ajp], especially hearing signers (Kisch 2012).
 Some also use Israeli Sign Language [isr], especially among Deaf signers; learned in school (Kisch 2012).

 Developed spontaneously when four deaf siblings in one family born 1924-1940.
 Four generations of descendants are recognized (Kisch 2012).